The Cat in the Hat: Live-action film

 Spurred by the popularity of Universal's 2000 live-action How the Grinch Stole Christmas film adaptation, Universal Pictures and DreamWorks Pictures released The Cat in the Hat (2003) starring Mike Myers in the titular role.
-Seuss' widow, Audrey Geisel, objected to the portrayal of the author's key character, vowing to never again allow live-action adaptations.
+The film was a box-office disappointment and was heavily panned by critics, who criticized the humor, pacing, writing, unfaithfulness to the source material and Myers' performance as the titular character, but praised the cinematography and musical score.
+After that, Seuss' widow, Audrey Geisel decided not to allow any more live-action film adaptations of her husband's books, including a sequel based on The Cat in the Hat Comes Back, which is the sequel to the original book.

 Animated film

 Geisel worked with Illumination Entertainment on The Lorax (2012).
 Based on its success, an animated feature of The Cat in the Hat was approved.
 Rob Lieber was set to write the script, with Chris Meledandri as producer, and Audrey Geisel as executive producer, but the project never came to fruition.

 In January 2018, Warner Animation Group picked up the rights for the animated Cat in the Hat film as part of a creative partnership with Seuss Enterprises.
 In October 2020, Erica Rivinoja and Art Hernandez were announced as directors.
 However, in June 2023, Hernandez was replaced by Alessandro Carloni while both Carloni and Rivinoja also wrote the screenplay for the film.
 In March 2024, Hader was cast in the role of the Cat and set to also serve as an executive producer.
 Later that month, it was announced that DNEG Animation would provide the animation for the film, Quinta Brunson, Bowen Yang, Xochitl Gomez, Matt Berry, America Ferrera, Giancarlo Esposito, and Paula Pell joined the cast, and that the film would be released on March 6, 2026, after previously being expected for 2024.
 In March 2025, the film was moved up one week earlier to February 27, 2026, avoiding competition with Walt Disney Pictures/Pixar's Hoppers.
 In April 2025, it was revealed that the film will be set in a shared universe under the name of the Seussiverse.
+In August of that year, the film was furthermore delayed to November 6, 2026.